 Salt 1/3 to 1/2 teaspoon

-Place 1 cup Water and a pinch of Salt in a saucepan, bring to the boil, remove from heat, then add Burghul and stand for 20 minutes.
+- Place 1 cup Water and a pinch of Salt in a saucepan, bring to the boil, add Burghul, cover with a lid and remove from heat, then stand for 20 minutes.
 Drain if there is excess water.